Electronics project notes/Audio notes - basic audio hacks and DIY

 A switch connects one source, or the other.

-The sources are isolated from each other, mechanically, and you will only ever hear one.
+The sources are isolated from each other, mechanically, and you will only ever connect and hear one.

 The simplest version is a switch (DPDT for stereo).
 Could do this in a cable, or make a small box with some sockets.